Anterolateral Ankle Impingement

 Summary

-Pain at the front and outside aspect of the ankle joint (“anterolateral” region) is the main feature of anterolateral ankle impingement.
+Pain at the front and outside aspect of the ankle joint (“anterolateral” region) is the main feature of anterolateral ankle impingement (Figure 1).
 This pain is often precipitated when the leg is bent forward over the ankle (dorsiflexed).
 There may be a history of a twisting ankle injury in the past.
-The location of the pain is quite discrete, and can be associated with a fullness or swelling which is very specific to this area (Figure 1).
+The location of the pain is quite discrete, and can be associated with a fullness or swelling which is very specific to this area.
 Pressing on the outside (lateral) aspect of the ankle joint line and bringing the foot upwards (dorsiflexing) will usually recreate the symptoms.
-In some cases, there can be some associated looseness in the ankle joint (ankle instability) which must also be addressed.
+In some patients there may be associated looseness in the ankle joint (ankle instability).

 Imaging Studies